 Tombstone

 It doesn't get more Wild West than the dusty streets of Tombstone, Arizona.
-The historic mining town is still renowned for the gunfight at the OK Corral, where gunslingers Virgil Earp and Doc Holliday battled a group of outlaws.
-Now restored to its 1800s glory, the town of Tombstone has been the setting for numerous Hollywood flicks and is a tourism hotspot.
-Catch recreations of the shootout at the OK Corral, get a drink at the Crystal Palace Saloon, and stroll the wooden boardwalks.
+This historic mining town is renowned for the OK Corral shootout, where gunslingers Virgil Earp and Doc Holliday battled a group of outlaws.
+Now restored to its 19th-century frontier glory, the town is the setting for numerous Westerns and a tourism hotspot.
+Catch recreations of the OK Corral gunfight, get a drink at the Crystal Palace Saloon, and stroll the wooden boardwalks.

 While the 1877 silver rush that inspired the development of Tombstone is long gone, the "Town Too Tough to Die," as the Tombstone epitaph goes, did not disappear like the surrounding ghost towns.
 Instead, the town pulses with the stories of legendary figures like Wyatt Earp and Big Nose Kate, not to mention eclectic Wild West shops, costumed performers, reenactment shows, and more.
 Visit the iconic O.K.
 Corral Historic Complex, stroll through the Boot Hill cemetery, take a ghost tour at the Bird Cage Theatre, and learn more about the town's legendary past on a guided Tombstone tour.
 You can also learn about Tombstone history on a trolley tour.